gpcosta/API-MB.io/README.md

 <b>Result</b> - this is the field that will have the result you asked for

 <b>Code</b> - will have an HTTP code.
 It means that if you received a <300 code, doesn't occur any error.
-    All codes possible in this API:
+    All codes possible in this API:<br>
     - [200] - Everything is fine<br>
     - [201] - An object was created and you will receive it<br>
     - [204] - The search that you made doesn't have any result<br>